Human Enhancement Bibliography

 Books and Reports

 Agar, Nicholas.
 2004.
-Liberal eugenics : in defence of human enhancement.
+Liberal eugenics: in defense of human enhancement.
 Oxford: Blackwell Publishing.

 Argues that parents should be allowed to enhance their children.